-High Net Worth Insurance is a term used for insuring personal assets of a High Net Worth Individual.
-What is a High Net Worth Individual?
+High Net Worth Insurance is a term used for insuring personal property of Individuals with significant assets.
 High Net Worth is a term used in the Financial Services Industry to differentiate those Clients that exceed a given level of wealth.
-Whilst different High Net Worth Insurance Companies have different entry criteria, the easiest way to determine where Clients fit are in terms of the premium that they pay:
+Whilst different Insurance Companies have different entry criteria, the easiest way to determine where Clients fit are in terms of the premium that they pay:

 Mid Net Worth – A Client that Pays somewhere between £1,000 and £4,000 for their household insurance.